mrvladkino27/dbis-Lab1/README.md

 Run Project Order:
+1) need to get source files for 2019 and 2020 years
+    - csv files for 2019 and 2020 year should be located in SourcData folder or should be changed path string (named "NamePath_files") in line 141 in file UploadDataInDB.py
-1) need to get source files for 2019 and 2020 years -can uploaded manualy or use DownloadDataFile.py(can raise Memory exception: depends on machine parametres)
+    - can uploaded manualy or use DownloadDataFile.py(can raise Memory exception: depends on machine parametres)
 2) need to run UploadDataInDB.py
 3) see output:
   query result => result.txt